ChrisSwanner/Craigslist-Clone/README.md

 ## Current Features:
 ### Filter Function for users to be able to choose a category and view sales only in that category.
 ### Add a sale function that allows a user to add a new sale listing for others to view.
+### A save function that saves the listing of a user to firebase

 ## Future Features